 Depending on the seasons or special periods, the marketing reach may narrow or expand at certain times of the year.

 During these periods, spending more than necessary or not providing satisfactory service to the user is possible because you are caught unprepared.

 Taking precautions against these negative possibilities will prevent you from using your budget and resources inefficiently and falling into difficult situations.

 Since marketing reach is special to each different advertising campaign; how easy it is to calculate, depends on the medium.

 Almost all of the time you will already have an estimated marketing reach —like how many people are watching TV at the time slot your ad is on, or how many people will be shown your sponsored Instagram post.

 However, this is where things get a little tricky.
 It is really hard to know what amount of people really perceive your advertisement when it comes to TV commercials, billboards, flyers, or other types of offline media.

 Yes, you will have an estimated reach with these mediums as well, but because they address to a much larger and randomly selected audience and because they are not as personal as online mediums, they will not be so accurate.

-Besides getting your estimated reach from the marketing platforms themselves, you can also calculate it yourself.
-The generic formula used to find marketing reach for a campaign is number of impressions divided by frequency (impressions/frequency).
+Besides getting your estimated reach from the marketing platforms themselves, you can also calculate this KPI yourself.
+The generic formula used to find marketing reach for a marketing campaign is the number of impressions divided by frequency (impressions/frequency).

 Marketing reach is the total number of unique people who view your content.
 Impressions, on the other hand, are the number of times your content is being displayed, whether any interaction has been made or not.